China looks to build first luxury cruise ship with Carnival

-SHANGHAI China, the world's largest shipbuilder, is looking to build its first luxury cruise vessel, with help from cruise operator Carnival Corp (CCL.N) and Italian shipyard Fincantieri SpA (FCT.MI), as the country looks to expand domestic tourism.
+SHANGHAI Oct 15 China, the world's largest shipbuilder, is looking to build its first luxury cruise vessel, with help from cruise operator Carnival Corp and Italian shipyard Fincantieri SpA, as the country looks to expand domestic tourism.

 Carnival said on Wednesday it has signed a memorandum of understanding with China State Shipbuilding Corporation (CSSC), with the eventual aim of forming a joint venture that would also include Italy's Fincantieri.